Michael Plante: Operation E-Pandora

 On 6 September 2004, Plante received a phone call telling him to go to the 8 Rinks sports center in Burnaby to meet Lising and another Hells Angel associate Nima Ghavami.
 Upon arriving, Plante was told by Lising to deliver a pound of methamphetamine wrapped in a paper bag to the counter of a popular deli at a mall in Vancouver.
 The police followed Plante and covertly photographed him dropping off the methamphetamine.
-Later that day, Plante received a text from Lising telling him to go to a restaurant in Hope where he was to sit at a particular table and read a newspaper to meet a drug dealer from Kelowna who was to give him $10, 000 in cash.
+Later that day, Plante received a text from Lising telling him to go to a restaurant in Hope where he was to sit at a particular table and read a newspaper to meet a drug dealer from Kelowna who was to give him $10,000 in cash.
 Plante was ordered to write and give the drug dealer a note protesting that he used a cell phone that Lising had given him for drug deals for personal calls.
 The note read: "I don't care if you are calling taxis or pizzas, don't use that fucking phone!"
-The man from Kelowna arrived and gave Plante $5, 000 dollars in cash as he claimed that he was too poor to pay the full $10, 000 that he had promised.
+The man from Kelowna arrived and gave Plante $5,000 dollars in cash as he claimed that he was too poor to pay the full $10,000 that he had promised.
 Lising sent the man a threatening text that read "Hey fuck face, that's not what you promised!"
 Using the information provided by Plante, the RCMP raided the house of Potts who had been promoted to a "full patch" member.
-In a telephone call recorded by the polce, Potts told Plante to go the trailer park where his mother lived to retrieve the bag full of guns that he had hidden in his mother's trailer.
+In a telephone call recorded by the police, Potts told Plante to go the trailer park where his mother lived to retrieve the bag full of guns that he had hidden in his mother's trailer.
 Plante found that Potts had live hand grenades along with machine guns hidden at his mother's trailer, which he handed over to the police.